Categories

 • Roppongi has the highest hotel rates.

-• Accommodation options are varied, and include ryokans (traditional Japanese inns), Western and Japanese hotel chains, love hotels, and even “capsule” hotels (tiny rooms for budget travelers or businessmen who have missed the last train)!
+• Accommodation options are varied, and include ryokans (traditional Japanese inns), Western and Japanese hotel chains, love hotels, and even “capsule” hotels (tiny “pod style” rooms for curious travelers or businessmen who have missed the last train!)

 GETTING AROUND